Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 \subsection{Fiber bundles}

-As mentioned in the introduction, the spaces we have in mind carry both differential geometric and homotopical information.
-This section is about maps, that correspond to fiber bundles concerning the homotopical structure.
-We will occasionally hint at how the notion might be extended to fiber bundles in the spatial sense.
-In this section, we will give four definitions of these fiber bundles and prove they are equivalent.
-It will be useful in section \ref{G-structures} to switch between the different definitions.
+As mentioned in the introduction, the spaces we have in mind might have both, differential geometric structure and higher identity types.
+This section is about maps that correspond to fiber bundles which are by definition locally trivial with respect to the higher identity or homotopical structure, but are expected to be locally trivial also with respect to a geometric structure which might be present in an application.
+By local triviality, we just mean that there is a surjection\footnote{Internal surjections correspond to effective epimorphisms in a topos, so in a topos of sheaves, the topology \emph{does} play a role for the internal surjections. } into the base of the fiber bundle $p:E\to B$ such that pulling back along the surjection yields a projection from a product with a fixed given type $F$.
+It will turn out to be logically equivalent to ask all fibers of $p$ to be merely equivalent to $F$.

+In a basic intended applications $E$ and $B$ might just be manifolds given by 0-types and the reader might wonder if this notion of fiber bundle is too unrestrictive.
+However, it turns out that asking this \emph{internally} turns into a surprisingly strong statement \emph{externally}.
+In \cite{sag} it was discovered for a model based on a Grothendieck topos relevant to algebraic geometry, that internal surjections have local sections with respect to the Grothendieck topology.
+It is reasonable to assume that similar principles work in differential geometry and applying this to the surjective projection

+would show that the fiber bundles defined in this section are actually locally trivial in the sense of classical definitions of fiber bundles.
+A $\infty$-topos-theoretic version of this approach to fiber bundles may be found in \cite{NikolausSchreiberStevenson}.

-A classical $\infty$-topos-theoretic motivation for the first version of this account of fiber bundles in \cite{wellen} may be found in \cite{NikolausSchreiberStevenson}.
-Some of the following definitions of fiber bundles were also used early in the short history of Homotopy Type Theory at least by Mike Shulman, Ulrik Buchholtz and Egbert Rijke.
+In this section, we will give four definitions of these fiber bundles\footnote{Some of the following definitions of fiber bundles were also used early in the short history of homotopy type theory at least by Mike Shulman, Ulrik Buchholtz and Egbert Rijke.} and prove that they are equivalent.
+It will be useful in Section \ref{G-jet-structures} to switch between the different definitions.

 For the following statements about fiber bundles, we will make a lot of unavoidable use of a univalent universe $\mathcal U$ and propositional truncation.
 We will frequently use that all maps of types $p:E\to B$ appear in a pullback square